LuisSerran/LuisSerran/README.md

 Currently enrolled at Tec de Monterrey Puebla, studying B.S. in Computer Science (ITC), I am deeply passionate about the world of technology and have a strong desire to make a significant impact in people's lives through my code.

-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning IoT

 - 👫 Looking to collaborate on a social network app

-- ⚡ Fun fact: I can make 100 push ups!
+- ⚡ Fun fact: I'm a lifeguard certificated!

 - 💻 reach me: luis.zempo15@gmail.com